 Based on the two-month operational test results at W385, LADWP plans to conduct a similar testing of W386.
 LADWP has expanded hydrologic monitoring in the vicinity of wells W385 and W386 and is currently collecting baseline hydrologic data.
 Quarterly monitoring data are being compiled and reports are submitted to ICWD and CDFW.
 LADWP will prepare and submit a testing plan to Inyo County/Los Angeles Technical Group for consideration.
-The testing plan for W386 should include a similar monitoring plan and trigger mechanism to the W385 operational test.
+The testing plan for W386 should include a similar monitoring plan and trigger mechanism to the W385 operational test, but due to the current conditions in the valley the test will not occur this year.